Trade, Currency and Why We're Mad at China

 It's been no secret that US manufacturing employment has declined.
 Though it was steadily on a downward slope for almost 50 years, the industry's employment was about 17.6 million in 1987 and didn’t get far below 17 million throughout the 1990s.
 By 2010, however, it had plummeted by approximately 5.7 million, leaving just 11.5 million workers.
 Manufacturing accounted for 32% of employment in 1953 compared to just 8.5% around 2016.

 Many say that rapid technological increases are the culprit for job losses as automation makes some jobs obsolete.
 It is certainly true that labor productivity has increased, despite significant employment decline.
 Still, even though technological innovation has taken off, manufacturing output as a percentage of the total US economy decreased from 23% in 1997 to just 18.5% last year in 2016.
 When looking at it from a global scale, it’s easy to see why we point fingers to China.
-The United States’ share of global manufacturing activity declined from 28% in 2002 to 16.5% in 2011, and in 2010, guess who displaced the United States as the largest manufacturing country?
-China’s value added in manufacturing exceeded $3 trillion, compared to $2.2 trillion for the United States that year.
+The United States’ share of global manufacturing activity declined from 28% in 2002 to 16.5% in 2011, and in 2010, China displaced the United States as the largest manufacturing country.
+Their value added in manufacturing exceeded $3 trillion, compared to $2.2 trillion for the United States that year.

 China’s meteoric rise as an economic powerhouse and manufacturing hub has been quite astonishing.
 In the 1980s, when it was hard for foreign companies to sell directly to the Chinese due to their closed economic market, the country wanted to attract foreign manufacturers so that they could sell to the rest of the world at competitive prices.
 Once China joined the World Trade Organization (WTO) in 2001, they agreed to adhere to standard international law and business practices, as well as equal tariffs and regulations for everyone.
 The decision made themselves even more attractive to foreign investors as a manufacturing hub, and from then on, there's been no turning back.